Large Victorian public house mirror originally homed within a West Midlands city centre ale house.

 Lightly cleaned and left “un-doctored” to maintain it's original honest look.

-Over 100 years old and it would make for a great focal point in any room today.
+Dating from around 1890 and at over 100 years old, it would make for a great focal point in any room today.